-Knowing how to write a medical assistant cover letter can be helpful to anyone who is searching for a job as a medical assistant.
+Knowing how to write the cover letter can be helpful to anyone who is searching for a job as a medical assistant.
 Whether you are looking for your first position or looking to change positions, writing a great cover letter will help you prepare for interviews and communicate your wishes for the desired position.

-Here is a guide on how to write a great medical assistant cover letter that will help you to present your qualifications and make a great first impression:
+Here is a guide on how to write a great cover letter that will help you to present your qualifications and make a great first impression:

 Step 1: Introduction